lorenzobob0/stomp-websockets/README.md

 # How to build

 This version of Stomp uses ES6 syntax.
-To transiple it in ES5 to support older browsers, use thi command:
+To transpile it into ES5 to support older browsers, use this command:

 ```
 npm run build
 ```
-The generated javascript file is dist/Stomp.js
+The generated JavaScript file is dist/Stomp.js